dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ---
-title: "Explore your dbt projects"
+title: "Navigate with dbt Explorer"
-sidebar_label: "Explore dbt projects"
+sidebar_label: "Navigate with dbt Explorer"
 description: "Learn about dbt Explorer and how to interact with it to understand, improve, and leverage your data pipelines."
-pagination_next: "docs/collaborate/model-performance"
+pagination_next: "docs/collaborate/column-level-lineage"
 pagination_prev: null
 ---